 Talk to the teacher about your concerns

-• Provide any helpful information about your child such as reports from professionals apple and bookswho already know your child, any testing, a note from an understanding former teacher, babysitter, or caregiver.
+- Provide any helpful information about your child such as reports from professionals who already know your child, any testing, a note from an understanding former teacher, babysitter, or caregiver.

 Communication